Hrahman93/Hrahman93.github.io/_pages/about.md

 I am an Assistant Professor at the College of Electrical and Mechanical Engineering (CEME), National University of Sciences and Technology (NUST), Pakistan.
 I received my Ph.D. in Biomedical Science and Engineering from Koç University, Türkiye.

-My research focuses on the development of intelligent engineering systems by integrating embedded electronics, artificial intelligence, biomedical engineering, and Internet of Things (IoT) technologies.
+My research focuses on the development of intelligent engineering systems, artificial intelligence and biomedical engineering.
 My current interests include intelligent refrigeration systems, frost detection and defrost control, medical devices, physiological modeling, and smart sensing technologies.

 I actively collaborate with academia and industry to develop practical engineering solutions for healthcare, manufacturing, and food preservation applications.